Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Who can enter

-Your consultant may ask you to take part in this study if you are a patient at one of the recruiting hospitals, you are over 18 and have one of the following
+Your consultant may ask you to take part in this study if you are a patient at one of the recruiting hospitals, you are over 18 and you have head and neck cancer.

 You cannot join this study if either of these apply.
 You